abhinavmeda1/prac/README.md

-i created a c file
+i created a c file!@